OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Next, you should ensure that the app is not allowing cleartext HTTP traffic.
 Since Android 9 (API level 28) cleartext HTTP traffic is blocked by default but there are multiple ways in which an application can still send it:

 - Setting the [`android:usesCleartextTraffic`](https://developer.android.com/guide/topics/manifest/application-element#usesCleartextTraffic "Android documentation - usesCleartextTraffic flag") attribute of the `<application>` tag in the AndroidManifest.xml file.
 Note that this flag is ignored in case the [Network Security Configuration](https://developer.android.com/training/articles/security-config.html) is configured.
-- Configuring the network security config to enable cleartext traffic by setting the `cleartextTrafficPermitted` attribute to true on `<domain-config>` elements.
+- Configuring the Network Security Configuration to enable cleartext traffic by setting the `cleartextTrafficPermitted` attribute to true on `<domain-config>` elements.
 - Using low-level APIs (e.g. [`Socket`](https://developer.android.com/reference/java/net/Socket "Socket class")) to set up a custom HTTP connection.
 - Using a cross-platform framework (e.g. Flutter, Xamarin, ...), as these typically have their own implementations for HTTP libraries.